Gspon: General information

-At an altitude of 1899 m, the traffic-free village of Gspon is a starting point for hikes.
-With no road into the village, access is only by cableway from Stalden via Staldenried.
+The traffic-free village of Gspon is at an altitude of 1899 m.
+Access is only by cableway from Stalden via Staldenried.
 The village is the location of the St. Anna Chapel, built in 1691.
 The highest irrigation channels that are still in operation are located here, while two ski lifts are open during the winter for downhill skiers.
-The landscape can also be explored on snowshoes during winter.
+The landscape can also be explored on snowshoes.

 The Bischofwäg, leading from Staldenried through pine forest and the Breiterbach Gorge to Visperterminen, was the path along which the bishop of Sion travelled.
 Visperterminen has the highest vineyard in Europe on a sheltered slope at an altitude of 1150 m.
 A viniculture theme path starts at Visp railway station.
 The Suonen hiking trail circuit to Finileri runs through forests and alpine pastures and alongside the historic irrigation channels.
 A more challenging trail leads from Gspon via the Gebidum and Bistinen Passes to the Simplon Pass.